Many or all companies we feature compensate us. Compensation and editorial

 Less than 10% 0.95%

-You should also know that conventional loans have stricter qualifying standards than FHA loans.
-Most of the best mortgage lenders require a credit score of at least 620, though it varies from lender to lender.
-Make sure your credit score is in a good place if refinancing is on your mind.
+Conventional loans have stricter qualifying standards than FHA loans.
+Most lenders require a credit score of at least 620, so ensure your credit score is strong before pursuing this option.

-Saving on MIP isn’t the only way you’ll benefit from a refi.
-Refinancing may also lower your interest rate, lower your monthly payment, and help you pay off your home sooner.
-You can also use a refinance to tap your home equity and fund renovations, tuition, medical bills, and other expenses.
+Refinancing can offer additional benefits, such as lowering your interest rate, reducing your monthly payment, and helping you pay off your home sooner.
+It also allows you to tap into your home equity to fund renovations, tuition, medical bills, and other expenses.